gaofengchun/OpenVINOIoTPeopleCounter/README.md

 # People Counting Project

-Part of the **#30_days_udacity Challenge**

 ## Description
-This project is intended to develop a counting algorithm to know how many people have left a  scene(for instance: A Bus Door, a crosswalk, a shop, etc.) via an exit and enter area, from a High-Angle camera.
+This project is intended to develop a counting algorithm to know how many people is in Room..
 The algorithm detect and track the pedestrians via an ID and calculate the direction of every ID with the past positions of the subjects.
-The entry and exit bounding boxes are defined by the user.
-The direction of exiting and entering are necessary due to in some cases(refer to Concepts), the entry and exit are in the same area(for example a rear bus door).
 Some useful applications of the algorithm may be:
 - Total Passengers count in buses, metros, etc.
 - Calculate the total of people assisting to an event
 - Analytics
+- Automatize the entry, exit doors to allow people to respect the social distancing.

 ## Motivation